Lele521/ucsb-cs56-f17.github.io/_exam/e01/typos.md

 <b>Question 4</b>: Please assume that a method `public String getName()` has been added to the `Dog` class you've been given.

+<b>UPDATE:</b> You may use that method on other questions on the exam as well, as/when needed.

 <b>WHEN YOU ARE FINISHED</b>

 * Please STAY where you are.